-The 8-tone Tenor-Couch-Tongue Drum from feeltone is the first instrument with the "feeltone idea" on the market.
+The 8 tone Tenor-Couch-Tongue Drum from feeltone is the first instrument with the "feeltone - idea" on the market.
 To feel the sound while playing is so simply and uniquely realized here.
 The drum has feet on the bottom and on one side, so the instrument can also be tilted on its side and used as a lying version.
-There are two ways to experience the principle "feel the sound":
+There are 2 ways to experience the principle "feel the sound":

 Playing surface on the side.
 The Tenor-Tongue Drum is tilted on its side.
 The lid is on the side, and there is a blank pine side on top.
-This is padded with a blanket and a child or an adult is placed on it, when the lower legs at the end of the drum hang down, they can also be placed on top of the drum.
+This is padded with a blanket and a child is placed on it, when the lower legs at the end of the drum hang down, they can also be placed on top of the drum.
 A player (companion or educator - or an experienced, attentive child) sits next to the drum and gently strikes the individual sound tongues one after the other with a mallet.
 First you need to pay attention how the person is feeling, when the OK comes - then the slow, gentle drumming can begin.
 If you keep an eye on the breathing of the person lying down, you will recognize what is going on with the person and when to stop.